Xiaorui-Huang/ece568_notes/_sources/vulnerabilities.md

 #### Challenges and Vulnerabilities

-- ROP have been compromised, as highlighted in "ROP is Still Dangerous: Breaking Modern Defenses".
+- ROP Defences have been **compromised**, as highlighted in "ROP is Still Dangerous: Breaking Modern Defenses".
 - Emphasizes the ongoing challenge of creating foolproof defenses against sophisticated attacks.